EnrichMCP Application¶

 from enrichmcp import EnrichMCP

-app = EnrichMCP(title="My API", description="API for AI agents to access my data")
+app = EnrichMCP(title="My API", instructions="API for AI agents to access my data")

 Methods¶